qquiqlerr/Qquiqlerr/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Alexey
 ==============================================================================================================================

-I am a intern Python/C++ developer
+I am a intern Go developer
 ----------------------------------

 My journey into IT began in 2021, when I started studying at the Moscow School of Programmers.
 At present, I am enrolled at the State University of Aerospace Instrumentation, where I am pursuing a degree in Applied Computer Science.
 While studying, I have successfully completed several large educational projects, utilizing Python, C++ and Golang.
 Currently, I am also actively learning Golang, while working on several personal projects using Python.
 Additionally, I am exploring algorithms and data structures through my studies.